brightfence/000/README.md

 # Option 2: With BrightFence

+### Why 001

-If you are more productive in a structured group setting, you might want to join our 001 class.
-In 001, we try to solve a major problem endemic to schools to create a uniquely awesome experience.
+If you are more productive in a structured group setting, you might want to try our 001 class.
+In 001, we're trying to create a uniquely awesome classroom experience by trying to solve a major problem endemic to schools.

-All Schools have a major problem that they have yet solved: the bell curve.
-In every class across the world, student ability naturally spreads out into a bell curve.
-Those ahead of the curve become frustrated at the pace that's too slow.
-And the problem hits students behind the curve even harder: as they slip farther and farther behind, frustration either builds up into panic or deflates into discouragement and eventually detachment.
-That's what happens all across the world.
+First, some background.
+All schools share a bell curve problem.
+This is where, in any given class, student ability naturally spreads out into a [bell-shaped curve](http://en.wikipedia.org/wiki/The_Bell_Curve).
+Those to the right (ahead) of the curve will get increasingly frustrated at the slow pace while those to the left slip farther and farther behind.
+For the latter group it's especially tough: the frustration and discouragement either build up into full-blown panic or deflate into detachment.
+It's a huge headache for educators and teachers.

-At BrightFence, we're taking a big swing at this problem so that your pace in relation to other students **won't matter**.
-You set and go at your own pace.
-Here's how we're doing it:
+With 001, we're taking a big swing at this problem.
+We're attempting to make it so that your pace in relation to other students **won't matter**.
+You set your own pace and go while retaining the benefits of a classroom setting.
+Here are the five ways we are innovating to solve this:

-* 001 is designed not to waste time.
+1. 001 is designed not to waste time.
 It's purpose is to quickly evaluate and validate a student's **Minimum Potential Ability Coding"** (MPAC) *while* teaching her how to code.
 We can determine your MPAC within two months (sometimes within one).
-* A la carte model
-* At your own pace model
-* An unheard of 50% in-class student to Teacher's Assistant (TA) ratio
+This laser focus removes a lot of overhead filler from the classroom.
+2. Classes are mainly labs.
+Students can request short lectures on particular curriculum topics, but students will mainly work in pairs and with TAs to learn to code by actually coding.
+And these labs are all self paced!
+3. Classes are not locked into any linear structure.
+In other words, you learn what you need to learn *when* you need to learn it, no matter which class you sit in.
+Classes are designed for maximum flexibility.
+4. Classes are *a la carte*.
+A lot of students have inflexible schedules and we don't want to penalize them.
+And so, students will be able to pay on a per-class basis and pay for just those classes they can attend.
+This is by far the fairest pricing model we came up with - in fact, we can't think a fairer model!
+5. TAs are an expensive luxury.
+Most schools cannot afford them.
+However, TAs are extremely helpful - especially in lab settings.
+TAs typically comprise between 0% to 5% of a classroom body, maxing out at around 10% at places like coding bootcamps.
+With 001, we've decided to invest heavily in the TA body to the tune of a **30% classroom makeup**!
+That's taking the highest % makeup in today's market, and then *tripling* it!

-To accomplish the above lofty goals, we created a premium course offering we call **001.**  Due to our minimum TA requirements, classes will have tightly limited seats and will be on a first-reserve, first-serve basis.
-Applying to reserve a seat sooner than later. :)
+To accomplish the above lofty goals, **001** has been created as *premium* product.
+Due to our minimum TA requirements, classes will have tightly limited seats and will be on a first-reserve, first-serve basis.
+We suggest applying to reserve a seat sooner than later. :)

+### Requirements

-Instructions on 40 WPM touch typing requirement Instructions on creating a github account
+Instructions on 40 WPM touch typing requirement

-Provide 001 schedule (and get feedback if can’t attend) instructions on how to prepay for a limited class 001 spot fill out an application form
-Experienced folks who didn’t attend 000 also receive above Github “000” page
+Instructions on creating a github account

+fill out an application form to receive pricing and scheduling (also feedback on scheduling).

+### Suggestions

+Get involved in news

 https://news.ycombinator.com/
 http://techcrunch.com/

 http://www.producthunt.com/

 http://www.reddit.com/